mai-repo/Newscraper/README.md

 **Example**
 - If you want to search for articles related to "economy" or "Trump", enter "economy"  and "trump" in the search bar and press enter.
 The application will display all articles that contain the keyword "economy".

 ## Stretch Goals
 - Allow users to choose from a variety of news sites

+## Learning Experience
+Building this News Scraper Application was a challenging yet rewarding experience that taught me how to build a full-stack application from scratch, integrating both backend and frontend technologies.
+I learned how to develop a full-stack application using Flask for the backend and Svelte for the frontend, and how to implement web scraping using BeautifulSoup to fetch news data.
+Deploying the application on Render and Vercel required careful configuration and taught me how to manage deployment pipelines and ensure the application runs smoothly in a production environment.